thomasbrnf/personnel-admin-panel/README.md

 # personnel-admin-panel
-To launch admin-panel on your Windows machine, follow along this guide.
+To launch admin-panel on your local machine, follow along this guide.
 (THIS GUIDE ASSUMES THAT YOU ALREADY HAVE NODEJS ON YOU MACHINE)

 STEP 1